rust-lang/unsafe-code-guidelines/reference/src/representation/structs-and-tuples.md

 - `#[repr(C)]` -- request C compatibility
 - `#[repr(align(N))]` -- specify the alignment
 - `#[repr(packed)]` -- request packed layout where fields are not internally aligned
-- `#[repr(transparent)]` -- request that a single-field struct be
-  treated "as if" it were an instance of its field type when passed as an argument
+- `#[repr(transparent)]` -- request that a "wrapper struct" be treated "as if" it were an instance of its field type when passed as an argument

 ### Default layout ("repr rust")